The Apartment

 breaths immensely shallow yet quick.
 I felt like throwing up, on the verge of

-chopped through everything.
-Steadily, my eyes started to feel heavy, and my
+through everything.
+Steadily, my eyes started to feel heavy, and my vision

-vision darkened until I lost control of my senses and body.
-My arms moved
+darkened until I lost control of my senses and body.
+My arms moved almost

-almost mechanically, but apart from that, I had lost all my senses to
+mechanically, but apart from that, I had lost all my senses to comprehend the

 Suddenly, pain exploded in my left wrist, and I collapsed,